Enhanced homotopy theory for period integrals of smooth projective hypersurfaces

-Once we get an $L_\infty$-algebra $(\cA_X,\ud \ell^{K_X})$, we can study an extended formal deformation functor attached to it.
-This deformation includes the classical geometric deformation and have new directions which violate Griffiths transversality.
-Theorem \ref{thirdtheorem}, Theorem \ref{fourththeorem}, and Therem \ref{fifththeorem} can be derived by a careful analysis of $(\cA_X,\ud \ell^{K_X})$ and the descendant $L_\infty$-morphism $\ud \phi^{\cC_\g}$ and applying the general theory on the category $\frC_\Bbbk$ to the particular example $\bvx$ and $\cC_\g$ provided by Theorem \ref{firsttheorem}.\\
+Once we get a descendant $L_\infty$-algebra $(\cA_X,\ud \ell^{K_X})$, we can study an extended formal deformation functor attached to it.
+This deformation includes the classical geometric deformation and has new directions which violate Griffiths transversality.
+Theorem \ref{thirdtheorem}, Theorem \ref{fourththeorem}, and Therem \ref{fifththeorem} can be derived by a careful analysis of $(\cA_X,\ud \ell^{K_X})$ and the descendant $L_\infty$-morphism $\ud \phi^{\cC_\g}$.